jcmgray/PolyKnot/README.md

 A C-library to heuristically identify and analyse 'knots' in open chains such as polymers.
-On receipt of the positions of a beads along the chain or string the function can find: crossing number, knot size and knot position.
+On receipt of the positions of a beads along the chain or string the function finds: crossing number, knot size and knot position.

 Usage
 -----